Hitting the re-set button: 5 ways to get your life together for spring

 Take a look at what you wrote.
 What do you wish you would change?
 Did something come up that surprised you, or that you didn't realize you felt?
 Write down your realizations, and translate those into your goals or new desired habits/routines.

-For example, if you wrote: Not feeling the best lately, haven't been taking good care of myself.
+For example, if you wrote something like: Not feeling the best lately, haven't been taking good care of myself.
 Want to have more energy.
 Be in shape for summer.

 Goal/idea would then be: I want to nourish my body with whole foods and start going for a walk everyday for 15 minutes to increase my energy.
 I want to make time for at least 10 minutes of self-care each day by reading or journaling in order to feel better.